 Summary

-Because cherry blossoms don't last long, forecasting the number of cherry blossom days is very important for a country to attract tourists.
-When we read some literature, most of them propose that temperature is the main effect of cherry blossom bloom.
-Avoiding the model overfit the data, we split it into 90-10 training-testing dataset for weather and bloom day of the year.
-After forecasting the weather by Seasonal Autoregressive Integrated Moving Average Models, we can forecast the bloom day of the year for Washington DC, Kyoto, and Liestal by Autoregressive Integrated Moving Average Models or Time series Linear Models.
-For Vancouver, without any historic cherry blossom days of the year, we use an Autoregressive Integrated Moving Average Model and a Naïve Model by extrapolating from the other three locations to forecast the bloom day of the year in Vancouver.
+Because cherry blossoms don't last long, forecasting the number of cherry blossom days is very important for a country to attract tourists. most of them propose that temperature is the main effect of cherry blossom bloom.
+Other studies have suggested that other climatic variables such as [blah, blah, blah] may play a role in the timing of cherry tree blossoming.[citation]
+It is of interest to investigate whether the timing of peak bloom can be accurately predicted from weather and climatic variables.
+Data on weather and the timing of peak bloom was collected for three different sites: Kyoto, Japan; Liestal, Switzerland; and Washington, DC, USA.
+To predict the timing of peak bloom for the three locations, non-seasonal autoregressive integrated moving average (ARIMA) and time series linear models (TSLM) were fit to the data.
+Forecasts for peak bloom dates for 2022-2032 were extrapolated from the best fitting models using weather data forecasted from seasonal ARIMA models (SARIMA) fitted to the historical data for our covariates.
+Predictions for the day of peak bloom were also made for a fourth location (Vancouver, BC, Canada) where historic data for peak bloom dates were not available.
+Forecasts for Vancouver were made by extrapolating a naïve ARIMA model from historic data from the other three locations.

+To prevent our model from overfitting the data, , we split into 90-10 training-testing dataset for weather and bloom day of the year. seasonal autoregressive integrated moving average models, we can forecast the bloom day of the year for Washington DC, Kyoto, and Liestal by non-seasonal autoregressive integrated moving average (ARIMA) models or time series linear models (TSLM).
+For Vancouver, historic data for cherry blossom peak bloom days were not available., Forecasted bloom dates for Vancouver were extrapolated from an ARIMA model and a naïve model fit to the data from the other three locations.

 Introduction

-The impact of climate change on the wild has recently attracted the attention of international academics.
-Climate-related changes in the sequence of environmental events, such as the date of snowmelt at high altitudes, which starts off the planting conditions, have had major implications for some typical annual herb flower species.
-Another example, due to global warming, 78 percent of all studies in 21 European countries indicated earlier flowering, with an overall phenological activity movement of 2.5 days per decade.
-For flowering cherry trees, the peak date in Kyoto has been gradually shifting from mid-April to the beginning of the month.
-Washington's cherry trees are blooming six days earlier than they were a century ago.
-Simultaneously, weather station measurements in the US capital reveal that the temperature has risen by 1.6 degrees Celsius (2.88F).
-In Liestal, flowering has been fairly consistent in April, but there has been a trend towards earlier flowering dates since the 1990s.
-Because their flowering timing is highly sensitive to temperatures, especially throughout the winter and early spring, flowering cherry trees are a useful indication of the effects of climate change on phenology.
-From a cultural standpoint, precise phenology prediction is critical, as many festivals across the world revolve around specific phenology timing, and flower watching tours are in high demand.
-In Japan, there is a saying "seven days of cherry blossoms".
-It means that a cherry blossom takes about 7 days from the time it opens to the time it fades.
+The impact of climate change has attracted the attention of academics worldwide.
+Climate-related changes in the sequence of environmental events, such as the timing of snowmelt at high altitudes , have had major implications for some annual herb flower species.
+There is evidence that climate change has affected the timing of flowering phenology.
+78 percent of all studies in 21 European countries indicated earlier flowering, with an overall phenological activity movement of 2.5 days per decade.
+For flowering cherry trees in Kyoto, Japan, the peak date has been gradually shifting from mid-April to early April.
+Cherry trees in Washington, DC are blooming six days earlier than they were a century ago.
+Temperature collected from weather stations in Washington, DC have risen by 1.6 degrees Celsius (2.8 °F).
+In Liestal, Switzerland, the timing of cherry tree flowering occurred between early and mid-April fairly consistently until 1990.
+But since the 1990s, the timing of flowering has been occurring earlier and earlier.
+The timing of cherry tree flowering is highly sensitive to [changes in / rise in] temperature, especially during the winter and early spring.
+The timing of cherry tree blossoming is a useful indicator of the effects of climate change on flowering phenology.
+From a cultural standpoint, being able to predict the precise timing of cherry blossoming is critical, as many festivals across the world revolve around the specific timing of this phenological event, and flower watching tours are in high demand.
+In Japan, there is a saying "seven days of cherry blossoms," which is to say that cherry blossoms take only about 7 days from the time it opens to the time it fades.